alphagov/emergency-alerts-govuk/README.md

 Then visit [localhost:5000/alerts](http://localhost:5000/alerts).

+We aim to match the [browsers supported by GOVUK Frontend](https://github.com/alphagov/govuk-frontend#browser-and-assistive-technology-support) (includes Internet Explorer 8-10).

 Any Python code changes you make should be picked up automatically in development.
 If you're developing JavaScript code, run `npm run watch` to achieve the same.

 ## To test the application